qwx9/strangepg/README.md

 - High performance graphics with modern and efficient renderer.
 - Fast GFA loading by splitting topology from sequence/tags in separate passes;
 no assumptions about ordering, type of labels (strings or integers) or tags.
-- Console with an embedded graph manipulation language based on GFA tags
+- Console with an embedded graph manipulation language based on GFA tags.
 - Any tags, including user-defined ones, can be loaded from the GFA file, CSV files and in the prompt; automatic coloring if one is included.
 - Custom layouting (albeit currently primitive) via special tags and a generic force-directed layout in 2D or 3D space.